EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: The Proposed EARL Method

 \subsection{Dynamic Elliptical Distribution aided Sampling Strategy}

 In the Section \ref{sec:3-2}, the Algorithm~\ref{alg:cap} has a determined function $\tau(\cdot)$ that takes the ground truth $g_i$ and the anchor point $\alpha_j^\ell$ as input, and returns the true or false value depending on whether $\alpha_j^\ell$ is inside the certain region of $g_i$ or not.
-Here, the determined function achieves spatial assignment by constraining the certain region.
-Concretely, most existing anchor-free detectors use the center-based sampling strategies to select training samples, and they often adopt the bounding box or the central area as sampling range, as shown in Fig.~\ref{fig:ellipseSampling}.
-However, these methods do not properly consider the characteristics of targets in remote sensing images, such as the large aspect ratios and arbitrary orientations, which either introduce more background noise or result in insufficient sampling.
+Here, the determined function achieves spatial assignment by constraining the sampling range.
+Concretely, existing methods \cite{yu2022object,feng2020toso} often adopt the central area or the rectangle bounding box as the sampling range for spatial assignment, as shown in Fig.~\ref{fig:ellipseSampling} (b) and (c), respectively.
+However, these methods rarely consider the characteristics of targets in RSIs, which either introduce more background noise or result in insufficient sampling.

-To this end, inspired by the dynamic label assignment strategies\cite{zhu2020autoassign,huang2022general,yu2022object}, we propose dynamic elliptical distribution aided sampling (DED) strategy that not only considers the aspect ratios and angles of the rotate targets, but also mitigates the background noise during sample selection.
-Therefore, we select the candidate samples by obeying a dynamic elliptical distribution based on the shapes of targets.
+To this end, the proposed DED strategy selects samples following an elliptical distribution as illustrated in Fig. \ref{fig:ellipseSampling} (a), which can adjust sampling range dynamically according to the aspect ratios of targets, i.e., the sampling range tends to be a contracted circular distribution when the shape of target is close to a square, and an inner tangent ellipse when the shape is elongated.
+Such that it can achieve more flexible sample distribution to fit the shapes and orientations of targets.

 Suppose that given a ground truth $g_i$ and an anchor point $\alpha_j^\ell$, which is mapped back to the input image, the function $\tau(\cdot)$ can be formulated as:

 where $a$ and $b$ are calculated by the angle of $g_i$ and the offsets of coordinates between $g_i$ and $\alpha_j^\ell$, which are formulated respectively as: